fmenat/mvlearning/README.md

 ![missing views](imgs/sensd.png)

 We include a new component based on our recent [paper](#citation).
-This component randomly drop sensors (or **views** in our case) during training.
-In practice the drop means it replace the values with 0, but other options can be easily extended.
+This component randomly drops sensors (namely **views** in our case) during training.
+In practice, the drop means it replaces the values with 0, but other options can be easily extended.

 * In any of the model described ([fusion types](#fusion-types-usage)) the sensor dropout will work by just indicating *sensd* in the ``maug`` argument.
 > The ``maug_args`` with *drop_ratio* is optional.
 In case it is not used it will randomly select one missing combination from the list of all possible missing cases.